Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 1. In the *Preview* section at the bottom of the *HTML template* view, select an entity type in the drop-down list *Entity type*.
 All available entities are displayed in the list.

-  > [Info] The available entities depend on the modules installed in your Core1 Platform.
+  > [Info] The available entities depend on the modules installed in your *Core1 Platform*.

 2. Enter the corresponding entity identification number of the entity in the field *Entity ID*.

 3. Click the [SHOW POSSIBLE VARIABLES] button.
-  A new browser window opens displaying a all possible variables for the selected entity.
+  A new browser window is displayed with all possible variables for the selected entity.

   ![Show possible variables](../../Assets/Screenshots/DataHub/Settings/HTMLTemplates/ShowPossibleVariables.png "[Show possible variables]")